mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 ### Channels

 Channels are "pipes" that allow concurrent goroutines to communicate.
-Values can be sent to a channel and be received from them.
+Values can be sent to a channel and can be received from them.

 To create a channel, use the builtin `make` function.
 For example, `myChannel := make(chan string)` creates a channel